 After graduating from [insert school name], I began working at [insert hospital name], working as a medical assistant.
 I was very fortunate to work with doctors, surgeons, and nurses who provided me with a guide about excellent patient care.
 I worked as a medical assistant for [insert number of years worked] and had many incredible opportunities.
 I learned how to perform basic lab tests and perform routine checkups.
 I was also trained to handle IVs and conduct EKGs.

 I am very detail-oriented, and I take great pride in my work.
-Working as a medical practitioner for several years has helped me develop the skills needed to be an excellent medical assistant.
+Working as a medical practitioner for several years has helped me develop the skills needed to be excellent.
 My incredible work ethic and attention to detail have led me to have an exceptional record of achievement.
 I have helped numerous patients in the hospitals I worked at.
 I was also responsible for caring for many families in the same apartment complex.

 I am excited about the opportunity you have presented.
 My goals are to be a great medical assistant, provide excellent patient care and consistency, and substantially impact other people’s lives through my hard work and dedication.